Cost of Living

 I firmly believe that public safety is a progressive cause.
 I’ve heard it loud and clear, in dozens of police-community forums I have participated in: community members want effective, accountable, fast-response policing—especially communities who have been historically underserved or disproportionately victimized.

 But safety goes beyond police: we need to be responding in the most effective way we can to each situation, whether it is something dangerous needing police, a mental health crisis where trained health professionals are the right responders, or a hybrid.
-The Public Safety Task Force has recommended a “co-response” model with both police and unarmed responders; in Cambridge, this change reduced emergency room trips resulting from 911 calls by 64%, and earned support from both the community and police officers.
+I support the recommendations of The Public Safety Task Force, which recommended a “co-response” model with both police and unarmed responders; in Cambridge, this change significantly reduced emergency room trips resulting from 911 calls, and earned support from both the community and police officers.
 This is a good first step, and I would like to see its success open the door for more discretion about the best response to any given 911 call—including, when appropriate, by fully unarmed teams.

 Public safety also means safety for pedestrians, cyclists, and drivers.
 In 2019, my 9-year-old was hit by a car while on a Cedar Street crosswalk.
 We are making progress on safer street design, and we need more proactive improvements—and improved traffic enforcement—to stop dangerous crashes from happening again.